anitsh/anitsh/README.md

 problems and reflecting on their solutions.
 — Programming Pearls, 2nd Edition

-Principle of Alignment:
 There is more value created with overall alignment than with local excellence.
-— Don Reinertsen
+— Principle of alignment by Don Reinertsen

 [Ask me anything!](https://github.com/codeanit/ama/issues/new)